Giants vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the underdog in six of their past 10 games and have gone 1-5 in those contests.

-- When it comes to the total, the Giants and their opponents are 4-6-0 in their previous 10 games.
+- When it comes to the over/under, the Giants and their opponents are 4-6-0 in their previous 10 games.

-- Bookmakers have not posted a spread in any of the Giants' past 10 matchups.
+- The previous 10 Giants games have not had a spread set by oddsmakers.

 Giants Betting Records & Stats

-- The Giants have come away with 25 wins in the 51 contests they have been listed as the underdogs in this season.
+- The Giants have won in 25, or 48.1%, of the 52 contests they have been named as odds-on underdogs this year.

-- This season, San Francisco has won eight of its 18 games, or 44.4%, when it's the underdog by at least +120 on the moneyline.
+- San Francisco has a record of 12-17, a 41.4% win rate, when it's set as an underdog of +110 or more by bookmakers this season.

-- The Giants have an implied victory probability of 45.5% according to the moneyline set for this matchup.
+- The Giants have an implied victory probability of 47.6% according to the moneyline set by sportsbooks for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!